 Let’s discuss the impact of tank size on suitable tank mates.
-There is a bit of a misconception that Bettas can be kept in tiny one gallon tanks or even small half gallon vases.
+There is a bit of a misconception that Bettas can be kept in tiny one-gallon tanks or even small half-gallon vases.
 While these may be aesthetically pleasing, recent studies have shown that anything below five gallons is less than suitable for a single Betta fish.

-If you choose to have a five gallon tank, you may not be able to add tank mates.
+If you choose to have a five-gallon tank, you may not be able to add tank mates.
 Bettas are territorial; it is where most of their aggression comes from.
-Since five gallon tanks are rather small, your Betta will do better having their home all to themselves.
+Since five-gallon tanks are rather small, your Betta will do better having their home all to themselves.
 If you absolutely want some other creatures in your tank, it is recommended that you add plants or perhaps snails (Ghost/Nerite are great choices) and larger shrimp (Cherry Shrimp are fantastic) that cannot be easily eaten instead of fish.

 Ten gallons and larger, however, give you a little more room to play with potential new additions.
 We will continue this article with the assumption that you will be using a tank of this size or larger since there are more options available to discuss.

 Unfortunately, some Bettas are just more aggressive than others.
-They are intelligent and have their own unique personalities, which is both part of their charm and what makes them a bit more difficult to house with other fish.
-There has been some success, though, in making sure there are plenty of hides in the tank to help your Betta feel secure.
+They are intelligent and have their own unique personalities, which is both parts of their charm and what makes them a bit more difficult to house with other fish.
+There has been some success, though, is making sure there are plenty of hides in the tank to help your Betta feel secure.
 Similarly, Bettas seem to be less aggressive when there are plenty of plants in the tank, as well.
 Be sure to stick to live plants or artificial ones made of silk, as Bettas are quite active and can damage their fins on harder plastic plant varieties.

-Other additions, like Marimo Moss Balls and other non-traditional plants can be great choices, too, since they provide a bit of movement due to them not being rooted and can help accommodate for the movement of other fish in the tank.
+Other additions, like Marimo Moss Balls and other non-traditional plants, can be great choices, too, since they provide a bit of movement due to them not being rooted and can help accommodate for the movement of other fish in the tank.
 If the Betta is more accustomed to their being other moving things, it will be less likely to attack, in theory.

 Are Betta Sorority Tanks safe?